Welcome to the Einstein's Workshop school year catalog. Here you will find brief descriptions of the classes we commonly run during the school year.

 Are you interested in robotics?
 We'll take you from the basics of building and movement to advanced navigation, sensors, and teaching the robot how to make decisions for itself!
 LEGO Mindstorms is a great system to build your robot and then use the drag-and-drop coding software to give it commands.
 This is a great first step for anyone any child including students interested in competitive robotics.

-During the fall (September to December), students can register for FIRST LEGO League (aka FLL) to participate in a global competition, in which they will be assigned an Einstein's Workshop staff member as a coach to progress their average of 6-person team through the season's challenge.
-There is a robotics challenge course and a research project and presentation portion to FLL.
-The season culminates on an all-day Saturday regional competition in mid-December.
-See the Seasonal Robotics page for more info.
+During the fall (September to December), students can register for FIRST LEGO League (aka FLL) to participate in a global competition, in which they will be assigned an Einstein's Workshop staff member as a coach to progress their team (typically 6 students) through the season's challenge.
+In addition to the robotics challenge course, there is also a research project and presentation portion to FLL.
+The season culminates at an all-day Saturday regional competition in mid-December.
+Contact us for season details.

 Arduino is a powerful open-source computer and electronics tool for learning and prototyping electronics.
 Hobbyists and professionals use Arduino to create custom projects and to design and test products and services.
 In this intro level class students will learn the basics of buttons, switches and potentiometers, LED and motor control, and programming.